alovajs/alovajs.github.io/docs/api/02-method.md

 ## method.finally()

-After `[v2.16.0]`, the method instance is a PromiseLike instance.
-This method can be called directly to send the request and handle the response completion.
+The method instance is a PromiseLike instance.
+You can directly call this method to send a request and handle the response completion.

-- **type**
+- **Type**

 ```ts
 interface Method {